milosolutions/milo-qtcreator-wizard/doc/buildinginstaller.md

 # CI builds # {#ci-build}

-Milo GitLab CI is set up to generate Milo Code DB [online documentation](https://docs.milosolutions.com/milo-code-db/main/) and the installers for Windows and Linux automatically for each new commit.
+Milo GitLab CI is set up to generate Milo Wizard installer, [online documentation](https://docs.milosolutions.com/milo-code-db/main/) and the installers for Windows and Linux automatically for each new commit.